Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Alexander Croy, Jian Han, Boris Kozinsky and Miquel Royo for helpful discussions.
-This work is supported by the Sinergia project of the Swiss National Science Foundation (grant number CRSII5\_189924) and the NCCR MARVEL funded by the Swiss National Science Foundation (grant number 205602).
-S. P. acknowledges support from the Walloon Region in the strategic axe FRFS-WEL-T, the Fonds de la Recherche Scientiﬁque de Belgique (FRS-FNRS) under grants number T.0183.23 (PDR) and T.W011.23 (PDRWEAVE).
-F. Macheda and F. Mauri acknowledge the MORE-TEM ERC-SYN project under grant number 951215.
-The computational time has been provided by the Swiss National Supercomputing Centre (CSCS) under project ID mr33, by PRACE award granting access to Discoverer in SoﬁaTech, Bulgaria (OptoSpin project ID 2020225411) and the IMX cluster at EPFL.
+We would like to thank Alexander Croy, Jian Han, Lev Kantorovich, Boris Kozinsky, Binbin Liu, Miquel Royo, and Yihan Wu for helpful discussions.
+This work is supported by the Sinergia project of the Swiss National Science Foundation (grant No. CRSII5\_189924) and the NCCR MARVEL funded by the Swiss National Science Foundation (grant No. 205602).
+S. P. acknowledges support from the Walloon Region in the strategic axe FRFS-WEL-T, the Fonds de la Recherche Scientiﬁque de Belgique (FRS-FNRS) under grants No.~T.0183.23 (PDR) and No.~T.W011.23 (PDRWEAVE).
+S.P. is a Research Associate of the FRS-FNRS.
+F. Macheda and F. Mauri acknowledge the MORE-TEM ERC-SYN project under grant No. 951215.
+The computational time has been provided by the Swiss National Supercomputing Centre (CSCS) under project ID mr33, by the EuroHPC JU award granting access to MareNostrum5 at Barcelona Supercomputing Center (BSC), Spain (Project ID EHPC-EXT-2023E02-050), by PRACE award granting access to Discoverer in SofiaTech, Bulgaria (OptoSpin project ID 2020225411) and the IMX cluster at EPFL.